-Daniel Ridgway Knight’s works represent so many aspects of Nineteenth Century painting, including history, genre, landscape, portrait, and floral themes.
+Daniel Ridgway Knight's works represent so many aspects of Nineteenth Century painting, including history, genre, landscape, portrait, and floral themes.
 In each work, all that is aesthetic is recorded with fine detail and skill.
-In order to faithfully record the scenery, Knight studied the different phases of the day and their effects on the environment.
+To faithfully record the scenery, Knight studied the different phases of the day and their effects on the environment.

 He returned to Philadelphia in 1863 to serve in the Union Army.
 During the war, Knight practiced sketching facial expressions and capturing human emotion in his work.
-He sketched battle scenes, recording the war for history.
-He was an early member of the Philadelphia Sketch Club, where he showed works that dealt with the Civil War, mythology, and scenes from opera.
-In 1871 Knight married Rebecca Morris Webster and after the wedding, he began working as a portrait painter in order to make enough money to return to France.
+He sketched battle scenes, recording the war for history, and was an early member of the Philadelphia Sketch Club, where he showed works that dealt with the Civil War, mythology, and scenes from opera.
+In 1871 Knight married Rebecca Morris Webster, and after the wedding, he began working as a portrait painter to make enough money to return to France.

-Knight’s works during the 1870’s and 1880’s focused on the peasant at work in the field’s or doing the day’s chores - collecting water or washing clothes at the riverside.
-His painting Hailing the Ferry, painted in 1888 and currently in the collection of the Pennsylvania Academy of the Fine Arts, depicts two peasant girls calling for the ferryman on the other side of the river.
-This work, considered one of the artist’s masterpieces, captures all the elements of his pre-Rolleboise period - the subdued light and color, the finely detailed figures and the artist’s acute attention to detail.
+Knight's works during the 1870s and 1880s focused on the peasant at work in the field or doing the day's chores - collecting water or washing clothes at the riverside.
+His painting Hailing the Ferry, painted in 1888 and currently in the Pennsylvania Academy of the Fine Arts collection, depicts two peasant girls calling for the ferryman on the other side of the river.
+This work, considered one of the artist's masterpieces, captures all the elements of his pre-Rolleboise period - the subdued light and color, the finely detailed figures, and the artist's acute attention to detail.

 Selected Works In Museum Collections

 The Burning of Chambersburg, Pennsylvania (1867) - The Washington County Museum of Fine Arts, Hagerstown, MD.